dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 Step 10: Generate Referrals and Reviews

-Read more about setting up a referral rewards program that works right here.
+Referrals take a little more time to gather, and you can read more about setting up a referral rewards program that works here.

 How to Start a Cleaning Business By State

-Commonly Asked Questions About How To Start a Cleaning Business
+How to Start a Cleaning Business — FAQs

 Can you start a cleaning business by yourself?

-What are the start-up costs for a residential house cleaning service?
+What are the startup costs for a cleaning business?

 Is it worth starting a cleaning business?